-In order to make reliable statistical inferences in a linear regression we usually need an estimator for the variance of the error term $\sigma^2$ .
-It is well known that in a regression with many regressors and strict exogeneity one has to adjust properly for the degrees of freedom in order to correct for over-fitting.
-The most commonly applied OLS estimator of the error variance uses this adjustment $\hat{\sigma}^2 = \frac{y'My}{T-K}$ .
-It is not obvious ex ante whether this estimator retains consistency with many regressors and only weak exogeneity.
-On the one hand, a large bias of the OLS estimator for coefficients raises concerns about the consistency of the variance estimator.
-On the other hand, the bias arises only in the direction of the feedback but not in all directions orthogonal to the feedback, which are numerous.
+To make reliable statistical inferences in a linear regression, we usually need an estimator for the variance of the error term $\sigma^2$ .
+In regression with many regressors and strict exogeneity, it is well-known that one must adjust appropriately for the degrees of freedom to correct for over-fitting.
+The most commonly applied OLS estimator of the error variance uses this adjustment $\hat{\sigma}^2 = y'My/(T-K)$ .
+It is not apparent, ex-ante, whether this estimator retains consistency with many regressors and only weak exogeneity.
+On the one hand, a large asymptotic bias of the OLS estimator for coefficients raises concerns about the consistency of the variance estimator.
+On the other hand, asymptotic bias arises only in the direction of the feedback but not in all directions orthogonal to the feedback, which are numerous.
 Theorem 2 answers the question of the consistency of the OLS variance estimator.